wmeddie/pyskil-tester/Readme.md

     $ python eval_and_test.py --file keras_mnist.h5

 The script will deploy and start a model server, and then evaluate it's accuracy using the entire MNIST test set.

+## Cleaning up

+Press Ctrl-C at the docker terminal to stop SKIL.
+If you used the docker run command above, the --rm flag will clean up all the data once you stop it.